Basic Science Research

 Each member of the Division has a short description of their research interests on their personal webpages accessible through this site.
 A summary of their basic science research interests is found below:

 Drs.
-Gan and O'Gorman: Drs.
-Gan and O'Gorman have an active research program focussed on the underlying molecular causes of Dupuytren's contracture.
+Gan and O'Gorman have an active research program focused on the underlying molecular causes of Dupuytren's contracture.
 In addition, they have an interest in fibrosing conditions such as wound healing and hypertrophic scarring.
 There is a particular focus on the Wnt/beta-catenin pathway.
-For further information, see the webpages of the Cell and Molecular Biology Laboratory.